mattmunz/Index/README.md

 # index

-A "top level" introduction to my projects, including an overview and some documentation
+A "top level" introduction to my projects, including an overview and some documentation.

 ## Objective

-TODO Why are these files here?
+I have some hobby projects that I've been working on, sporadically, for a while.
+In case anyone might find them useful, I'm publishing them here.
+If any of this is of value to you, or if you have ideas on how to improve or build on it, please let me know.

 ## Projects

+### Published

 None yet.

+### Unpublished

+TODO List the unpublished projects here.

 ## Status